-Lower back pain can affect your ability to perform and function well in many areas of life.
-This includes many basic activities of daily living, household duties, yard work and gardening, or recreational sports like golfing or tennis, to name a few.
+These areas include many basic activities of daily living, household duties, yard work, and gardening, or recreational sports like golfing or tennis, to name a few.

-These muscles then learn to move incorrectly over time and may cause back problems later.
-These muscles then become progressively sore and strained, also presenting pain.
+These muscles then learn to move incorrectly over time and will cause imbalances that later worsen your condition.
+They then become progressively strained and begin to hurt again.
 This complicates our issues and leads us to have more difficulty in troubleshooting which areas possess the source of the pain.

 Unfortunate Problems Over Time

-Your spine is capable of withstanding significant amounts of force and pressure, even if unbalanced.
-However, the discs and joints involved have an upper limit in which too much pressure will result in nerve impingement, disc bulge (or tear), or joint wear.
+Your spine is capable of withstanding an incredible amount of strain and pressure, even if unbalanced.
+However, the discs and joints involved do have an upper limit in which too much pressure will result in nerve impingement, disc bulge (or tear), or joint wear.